-potential Concepts for Post 2035 implementation focus on longer lead time This multi billion dollar program may projects. include: Green River Road Bike Lane Gap Closure, North Main Transit Connector, an elevated 4 lane facility (MIS Corridor A) from SR 241 to 115; Westbound SR 91 to Southbound SR 55 Connector Improvements, Eastbound SR 91 Fifth Lane Addition at SR 241, and Fairmont Boulevard Improvements. potential concepts include significant These environmental constraints and right of way requirements in addition to requiring a significant amount of planning, design, and future policy and public input.
+potential Post-2035 Concepts for implementation focus on longer-lead time projects.
+This multi-billion dollar program may include: a westbound auxiliary lane, an elevated 4-lane facility (MIS Corridor A) from SR-241 to I-15; Westbound SR-91 to Southbound SR-55 Connector Improvements, Eastbound SR-91 Fifth Lane Addition at SR-241, and Fairmont Boulevard Improvements.
+These potential concepts include significant environmental constraints and right of way requirements in addition to requiring a significant amount of planning, design, and future policy and public input.